raboley/TDDAngularMovieApp/README.md

 ## Setting up Jasmine

 Jasmine is a behaviorial driven development tool that can be downloaded from the terminal.
+It has an html page UI that can be used to check status of tests.
 First steps are to create a folder then download and unzip it.

 ````bash
 mkdir movie-app